-Both sexes should be used.
+19. Both sexes should be used.
 A sufficient number of animals should be used so that a thorough biological and statistical evaluation is possible.
-For rodents, each dose group (as outlined in paragraph 22) and concurrent control group intended for the carcinogenicity phase of the study should therefore contain at least 50 animals of each sex.
-Depending on the aim of the study, it may be possible to increase the statistical power of the key estimates by differentially allocating animals unequally to the various dose groups, with more than 50 animals in the low dose groups, e.g., to estimate the carcinogenic potential in low doses.
-However it should be recognised that a moderate increase in group size will provide relatively little increase in statistical power of the study.
-Each dose group (as outlined in paragraph 22) and concurrent control group intended for the chronic toxicity phase of the study should contain at least 10 animals of each sex, in the case of rodents.
-It should be noted that this number is lower than in the chronic toxicity study TG 452.
-The interpretation of the data from the reduced number of animals per group in the chronic toxicity phase of this combined study will however be supported by the data from the larger number of animals in the carcinogenicity phase of the study.
-In studies involving mice, additional animals may be needed in each dose group of the chronic toxicity phase, to conduct all required haematological determinations.
+Each dose group and concurrent control group should therefore contain at least 50 animals of each sex.
+Depending on the aim of the study, it may be possible to increase the statistical power of the key estimates by differentially allocating animals unequally to the various dose groups, with more than 50 animals in the low dose groups; e.g., to estimate the carcinogenic potential at low doses.
+However it should be recognized that a moderate increase in group size will provide relatively little increase in statistical power of the study.
 Further information on statistical design of the study and choice of dose levels to maximise statistical power is provided in Guidance Document No. 116 (7).

-Provision for interim kills, satellite group and sentinel animals
+Provision for interim kills and satellite (sentinel) groups

-20. The study may make provision for interim kills, e.g. at 6 months for the chronic toxicity phase, to provide information on progression of non-neoplastic changes and mechanistic information, if scientifically justified.
+20. The study may make provision for interim kills, e.g., at 12 months, to provide information on progression of neoplastic changes and mechanistic information, if scientifically justified.
 Where such information is already available from previous repeat dose toxicity studies on the substance, interim kills may not be scientifically justified.
-The animals used in the chronic toxicity phase of the study, normally of 12 months duration (paragraph 34) provide interim kill data for the carcinogenicity phase of the study, thus achieving a reduction in the number of animals used overall.
-Satellite groups may also be included in the chronic toxicity phase of the study, to monitor the reversibility of any toxicological changes induced by the chemical under investigation.
-These may be restricted to the highest dose level of the study plus control.
+If interim kills are included in the study design, the number of animals in each dose group scheduled for an interim kill will normally be 10 animals per sex, and the total number of animals included in the study design should be increased by the number of animals scheduled to be killed before the completion of the study.
 An additional group of sentinel animals (typically 5 animals per sex) may be included for monitoring of disease status, if necessary, during the study (30).
-Further guidance on study design to include interim kills, satellite and sentinel animals, while minimising the number of animals used overall is provided in Guidance Document No. 116 (7).
+Further guidance is provided in Guidance Document No. 116 (7).